-Snagit has video guides that show the standard or recommended dimensions for common video sharing destinations such as YouTube, the web, and mobile devices.
+Snagit has video guides that show the standard or recommended dimensions for common video sharing destinations such as YouTube and mobile devices.

-- Continue to drag the cursor until the border highlights to match
+Continue to drag the cursor until the border highlights to match the guide.

-After selecting the area to record, the Video Recording toolbar appears under the selected area.
+After selecting the area to record, the screen recorder toolbar appears under the selected area.
 You can select to record microphone audio or system audio with a video recording.

-System audio is the sound from your computer such as mouse clicks, application alerts, audio playing from your speakers, etc.
+System audio is the sound from your computer such as application alerts, audio playing from your speakers, etc.